swcarpentry/shell-novice/_episodes/01-intro.md

 objectives:
 - "Explain how the shell relates to the keyboard, the screen, the operating system, and users' programs."
 - "Explain when and why command-line interfaces should be used instead of graphical interfaces."
+- "Explain how a typical shell window looks like"
+- "Explain the general structure of a shell command"
 keypoints:
 - "Explain the steps in the shell's read-run-print cycle."
 - "Most commands take flags (options) which begin with a `-`."